futzu/SCTE-35_HLS_x9k3/README.md

 # Heads Up.
-> This is not yet stable, vis-à-vis bugs.`Expect changes.
+> This is not yet stable.`Expect changes.
 # Be Cool.

   * __Write Code__, if you do that or want to learn.